 Click on the Finish button; a confirmation dialog will appear, as shown below.
-Click on the Calculate button to calculate your optimisation; this may take a few minutes.
+Click on the Calculate button to calculate your optimisation; this will take a few minutes, as outlined in §1.2.3.

-Whilst your optimisation is calculating you will be taken to the Space tab on the Music Systems page for your system, where your optimisation will be added to a list of optimisations below the Optimisations heading; it will be named with a time stamp, and flagged as Calculating, as shown below, until the calculation is complete.
+Whilst your optimisation is calculating you will be taken to the Space tab on the Music Systems page for your system, where your optimisation will be added to a list of optimisations below the Optimisations heading; it will be named with a time stamp, and flagged as Calculating, as shown below, until cloud-computing resources can be assigned and the calculation is completed.